marcuscaisey/lox/golox/README.md

 Usage: golox [options] [script]

 Options:
+  -print-ast
+        Print the AST only
-  -c string
+  -program string
         Program passed in as string
-  -p    Print the AST only
 ```

 If no script is provided, a REPL is started, otherwise the supplied script is executed.